List of features on X: Third-party applications

 For many years, Twitter has limited the use of third-party applications accessing the service by implementing a 100,000 user limit per application.
 Since August 2010, third-party Twitter applications have been required to use OAuth, an authentication method that does not require users to enter their password into the authenticating application.
 This was done to increase security and improve the user experience.
 As of 2023, third-party applications are prohibited under the Twitter API terms of service, with prohibit the use of the API to "create or attempt to create a substitute or similar service or product to the Twitter Applications".

 Related headlines feature

 This feature adds websites to the bottom of a tweet's permalink page.
 If a website embedded a tweet onto one of their stories, the tweet will show the websites that mentioned the tweet.
 This feature was added onto Twitter so if the viewer does not understand what the tweet means, they can click on the sites to read more about what the person is talking about.

 Polls

-In 2015, Twitter began to roll out the ability to attach poll questions to tweets.
+In October 2015, Twitter began to roll out the ability to attach poll questions to tweets.
 Polls are open for up to 7 days, and voters are not personally identified.

 Initially, polls could have only two options with a maximum of twenty characters per option.
-Later, the ability to add four options with up to 25 characters per option, was added.
+Later, in the following month of November 2015, the ability to add four options with up to 25 characters per option, was added.